 - Effectively engages the public in exploring the potential role of Coastal Carbon Capture to address climate change, as well as potential benefits and risks associated with this approach at the field test site.

-The Committee is entirely independent of Project Vesta (including its funding).
+The Committee is entirely independent of Vesta (including its funding).
 Its recommendations and assessment of scientific results will be published on the Institute for Carbon Removal Law & Policy’s website.